a-m-i-t-o-j-s-i-n-g-h/Direct-digital-frequency-synthesizer/README.md

 **PROJECT STRUCTURE**

 /verilog/ – Verilog implementation files

 /sim/ – Testbenches and stimulus files

 /README.md – This document

-Each HDL folder contains top-level modules—`dds_accumulator`, `phase_to_amplitude`, and LUT modules—along with vendor-specific wrapper files.
+Each HDL folder contains top-level modules—`ddfs_accumulator`, `phase_to_amplitude`, and LUT modules—along with vendor-specific wrapper files.

 **HOW IT WORKS**

 1. **Phase Accumulator**
-A digital phase accumulator updates the phase on each clock cycle: phase_next = phase_current + FCW
+A digital phase accumulator updates the phase on each clock cycle:

+ phase_next = phase_current + FCW

  The FCW sets the step size and therefore the output frequency.

 2. **Phase-to-Amplitude Conversion**
 Uses a LUT to map the high-order bits of the phase to amplitude values, typically representing a sine wave.